Local Government Elections

 Wychavon is divided into 32 Wards, which are represented by 45 Councillors on Wychavon District Council.
 Elections for District Councillors take place every four years, on the first Thursday in May.
 The last District Council elections took place in May 2015.

-Also within Wychavon there are Parish Councils which have between 5 and 24 Councillors.
+Also within Wychavon there are pdf Parish Councils (3.20 MB) which have between 5 and 24 Councillors.
 Elections for Parish Councillors take place at the same time as the District Council elections.

 For representation on Worcestershire County Council, the Wychavon area is split into 12 Electoral Areas.
 These divisions are each represented by 1 County Councillor.
 County Council elections also take place every four years, on the first Thursday in May.
 The last County Council elections took place in May 2017 and next will be held in May 2021.

 If a Local Councillor resigns or dies the ‘seat' becomes vacant and a by-election may be called to find a replacement.
 A by-election can happen at any time provided the vacancy occurs at least six month prior to the date for normal elections.
 For any current by-elections view Current elections in Wychavon.

 Read the How to become a Wychavon district councillor page, to find out whether you can be a councillor and what councillors do in their role.

 Parliamentary elections (General elections), in which you vote for a Member of Parliament take place every five years.
 The next scheduled election will be held in May 2022.
 For more information about Parliamentary elections go to explore Parliament.